ryansxiong/Video_Game_Sales_ds_proj/README.md

 * **Link to data source**: https://www.kaggle.com/gregorut/videogamesales

 ## Overview
-My analysis for video game sales from 1980-2020.
+The purpose for this project is to use exploratory analysis to understand how the data is distributed and to find insights for future decision-making.
+My analysis for video game sales are from 1980-2020.
 Below you find the questions that I predicted stake holders will want to know about the data.
-I also created an interactive dashboard using tableau.
+I also created an easy to use interactive dashboard using tableau.

 **Objectives**:
 * **Genre**